CUIZIA/Solene_Microlimat/Ecoten/sensor_data_readme.md

 | wind_dir300     | Wind direction, 300 cm (Směr větru, 300 cm)      | °     | 300 cm             |
 | wind_impact300  | Wind gust, 300 cm (Náraz větru, 300 cm)          | km/h  | 300 cm             |
 | wind_speed300   | Wind speed, 300 cm (Rychlost větru, 300 cm)      | km/h  | 300 cm             |

-## Data Format

-Each measurement contains a unique identifier (`measure`), a Czech description (`measure_cz`), and the respective unit (`unit`).
-Measurements are made at different heights, as indicated in the table above.

-## Usage

-This dataset can be used for studying environmental conditions such as humidity, temperature, wind speed, and solar radiation in urban environments.
-It can also be used in microclimate analysis, especially in locations with limited greenery and mostly asphalt/concrete surfaces.

-## License

-Specify the applicable license for this dataset (if any).
-"""

-# Saving the content to a markdown file
-file_path = '/mnt/data/sensor_data_readme.md'
-with open(file_path, 'w') as md_file:
-    md_file.write(md_content)

-file_path